Paul Tucker (banker): Other Post Central Banking Activities

 Tucker's first book, Unelected Power: The Quest for Legitimacy in Central Banking and the Regulatory State, was published in May 2018 by Princeton University Press.
 It has been described as "rang[ing] with great erudition and clear logic across political philosophy, economics and public law to reconstruct from the ground up the case for the legitimate exercise of unelected power in a modern representative democracy."
+In May 2022, the UK House of Lords Industry and Regulators select committee discussed the implications of the book's thesis for parliamentary scrutiny of regulators in detail, drawing on examples from his own experience.
+He contrasts the attitude and approach of different nations, particularly the USA and France, and expresses concern that officials become 'overmighty citizens' without effective scrutiny.